 When you open the image in Photoshop, it’ll be loaded as the Background layer in the Layer panel of the toolbar.

 Drag and drop this onto the folded paper icon to create a new layer.
 Once the original photo is duplicated, you’ll see 2 layers – Background and Background copy.

 Desaturate and duplicate again

-Here, you have to remove all the colours from the duplicate layer and make it black and white.
+You must remove all the colours from the duplicate layer and make it black and white.
 Go to Image > Adjustments > Desaturate.

-Change blend mode to Colour dodge
+Change blend mode to Colour Dodge

-When you open the Layers panel, on the top-left corner you will see the blend mode as Normal, which is by default.
+When you open the Layers panel, on the top-left corner, you will see the blend mode as Normal, which is by default.
 Change this to colour dodge.